Acex215/usd-exchange/README.md

 ## Downloading or Building

 We provide precompiled binaries of the OpenUSD Exchange SDK, as well as all dependencies required to compile, link, and run a program that uses the OpenUSD Exchange libraries and modules.
-Additionally, OpenUSD Exchange SDK is source available and is licensed for modification & re-distribution (see our [License Notices](docs/licenses.md)).
+Additionally, OpenUSD Exchange SDK is open source and is licensed for modification & re-distribution (see our [License Notices](docs/licenses.md)).

 To download the precompiled OpenUSD Exchange SDK binaries and all the necessary dependencies:
   - Download or clone the [OpenUSD Exchange SDK repository](https://github.com/NVIDIA-Omniverse/usd-exchange)